 Schedule a Consultation Today

 Timing is imperative when it comes to hiring the best attorney to represent you.
 Because we want to give undivided attention to each client, we limit the number of clients we represent at the Arnold Law Firm.
-If you have been injured because of a failure-to-yield accident, and you are in need of legal representation, contact our personal injury attorneys to schedule a free consultation.
+If you have been injured because of a failure-to-yield accident, and you are in need of legal representation, contact our personal injury attorneys located in Sacramento to schedule a free consultation.